RespiraWorks/Ventilator/pcb/rev1_export/README.md

   conflict on the nucleo
 * [#745](https://github.com/RespiraWorks/Ventilator/issues/745): Blower command is 5V but nucleo outputs 3.3V.
 All
   boards are currently shipping with a level translator fitted which addresses this problem, however the blower will turn on full blast briefly at reset.
-See ticket for rework instructions: ([#740](https://github.com/RespiraWorks/Ventilator/issues/740) - to be fixed in next rev)
+See ticket [#745](https://github.com/RespiraWorks/Ventilator/issues/745) for rework instructions. ([#740](https://github.com/RespiraWorks/Ventilator/issues/740) - to be fixed in next rev)
 * [#736](https://github.com/RespiraWorks/Ventilator/issues/736) I2C sensor connectors labeled A, C, B, D. Should be A, B, C, D :facepalm:  To be clear, what this means is, the I2C multiplexer assignments, as labeled on the board in Rev